magimedical/docs.happypathology.com/src/content/docs/guides/data-model.md

 ---

 ## Medical Document (medical_data)

 HappyPathology intelligently scans your files to determine related pages of information.
 Then, it groups these pages into "Medical Documents" (For example, an Lab Order Form and a CBC Report would result in two Medical Documents).
 Lastly, it extracts data from the Medical Document's pages and stores the structured data.

 The `medical_data` object is a map of all Medical Documents and their data.

-Each Medical Document is keyed by a document ID (a ULID) and has the following structure:
+Each Medical Document is keyed by a document ID (a ULID).
+A medical document's data is split into two categories: `patient_info` and `medical_tests`.

+The Medical Document's structure looks like this:

 | Field | Type | Description |
 |---|---|---|